Hair straightening

-Hair straightening is a hair styling technique used since the 1890s involving the flattening and straightening of hair in order to give it a smooth, streamlined, and sleek appearance.
+Hair straightening is a hair styling technique involving the flattening and straightening of hair in order to give it a smooth, streamlined, and sleek appearance.
 It became very popular during the 1950s among black men and among women of all races.
 It is accomplished using a hair iron or hot comb, chemical relaxers, Japanese hair straightening, Brazilian hair straightening, or roller set/blowdryer styling.
 In addition, some shampoos, conditioners, and hair gels can help to make hair temporarily straight.

 The process is often called "rebonding" in some countries from Southeast Asia (e.g. Indonesia, Singapore, Malaysia and Philippines).
 If done often, flat irons and chemicals can be damaging to hair.
 Excessive straightening often results in split ends.
 However, heat protectant sprays can decrease the damage.

 Methods

 Temporary (non-chemical)

 Hair being straightened with a hair iron.

 Hair irons and hot combs used appropriately temporarily modify the shape and texture of hair.
 The hair will tend to revert to its original form due to environmental factors, mainly contact with water from washing, rain, humidity, etc. This includes water in styling products such as gels applied after straightening, although careful use of such treatments can produce usable results.

 Use of too much heat, or for too long, can cause heat damage, irreversibly altering the hair's structure.
 Use of protective sprays or lotions before heat styling may help to prevent heat damage.
 While the damage cannot be reversed, it can be disguised using various styling techniques.
 Only cutting off and regrowing damaged hair removes the damage.

 There are five principal tools used for hair straightening without chemical treatment: